WeatherwaxCosplay/Robodragon/README.md

 #### Serial vs I2C USB Host Adapters

-The USB Host adapters available in this context generally support two connection protocols:
+The USB Host adapters or shields available for this kind of application generally support two connection protocols:

 1) UART ('serial'), which uses the Arduino's hardware UART (TX/RX) ports (e.g. pins D0 & D1 on a UNO) and the standard Serial library.
 2) I2C ('two-wire') which uses the Arduino's hardware SDA and SCL ports (e.g. pins A4 & A5 on a UNO) and the Wire library.